Lead Poisoning Overview

-It clings to windowsills, floors, doorways and children's toys, and is dangerous to young children who crawl and often put their hands and other objects in their mouths.
+Lead clings to windowsills, floors, doorways and children's toys, and is dangerous to young children who crawl and often put their hands and other objects in their mouths.

-Some imported candies, especially those that contain chili, have been found to contain lead.
+Some candies, especially those that contain chili, have been found to contain lead.
 Lead has also been found in wrappers and ceramic candy containers.

 Food and Spices